-As a business owner, you may not be familiar with the latest brands and models of HVAC systems.
-When people talk of HVAC, air conditioning, heating, makeup air and ventilation, there is so much to choose from that the topic can quickly get confusing.
+As a business owner, you may not be familiar with the latest brands and models of the commercial HVAC system.
+When people talk of HVAC, air conditioning, heating, makeup air, and ventilation, there is so much to choose from that the topic can quickly get confusing.

-To help alleviate some of the confusion surrounding commercial HVAC systems, here is a handy guide comprised of all the types of systems available.
+To help alleviate some of the confusion surrounding commercial HVAC system, here is a handy guide comprised of all the types of systems available.

 Air Conditioning Systems